dlystra/openshift-networking-examples/SNO - Agent Based - Dual NIC - Static IP/README.md

 - Routing
   - {{ physical-subnet }} can route to the internet (or local registry) via {{ gwy-ip }}

+- Switchport
+  - The switch's port is configured as an access port

 ## Populated Examples